Lisa Garac

-Lisa Garac (born 19 June 2010) is a Romanian rhythmic gymnast.
-She won team bronze at the 2023 Junior Worlds.
+Lisa Maria Garac (born 19 June 2010) is a Romanian-born rhythmic gymnast who competes for Germany.
+She won team bronze at the 2023 Junior World Championships.

 Career

+Junior

-In her first year as a junior gymnast she debuted at the 2023 Fellbach-Schmiden's international tournament, where she competed with ball, ending 3rd in teams and 7th in the apparatus final.
-In March she won bronze in the All-Around at the Aphrodite Cup in the 2010 born category.
-At the IT Sofia Cup she was 22nd in the All-Around.
-In May she was 4th in teams, 11th in the All-Around and 8th in the ball final at the Gdynia Cup.
-In July she was selected for the Junior World Championships in Cluj-Napoca, where she won bronze in teams alongside Amalia Lică and the junior national group.
+In her first year as a junior gymnast, she debuted at the 2023 Fellbach-Schmiden international tournament, where she competed with ball, ending 3rd in teams and 7th in the apparatus final.
+In March, she won bronze in the all-around at the Aphrodite Cup in the category for those born in 2010.
+At the International Tournament Sofia Cupm, she was 22nd in the all-around.
+In May she was 4th in teams, 11th in the all-around and 8th in the ball final at the Gdynia Cup.
+In July, she was selected for the Junior World Championships in Cluj-Napoca, where she won bronze in teams alongside Amalia Lică and the junior national group.

-In 2024 she was selected for the European Cup in Baku where she won bronze in team.
-At the 2024 European Championships, she won the junior team gold along with Lică.
+In 2024 she was selected for the European Cup in Baku, where she won bronze in the team event.
+At the 2024 European Championships in Budapest, she won the junior team gold along with Lică; this was the first time a Romanian team had won the junior team event.
+She qualified for the ball final, where she placed 5th.

+At the end of 2024, Garac won the junior gold medal at the Winter Cup in Germany.
+It was reported that shortly afterward, her coach, Alexandra Piscupescu was removed from the national team with no explanation.
+Garac was able to continue training, though without her coach.

+After this, Garac's family moved to Germany, where her grandmother is from.
+Piscupescu alleged that as part of a conflict within the Romanian federation and with its head Irina Deleanu, Garac was told that she would not receive assignments to major competitions unless she changed coaches.
+Deleanu contended that Garac was given no such condition, and that she moved because her mother was a doctor and found a job at a German hospital.

+In 2025, Garac became the junior national all-around champion of Germany.

+Senior

+In March 2026, her nationality change was approved.
+In July, she took 6th place in all-around at German National Championships.
+She won bronze medals in ball and clubs finals.